 - Yes to the Good News of Jesus the Messiah.

-People: Jeremiah then returned from Topheth, where Yahweh had sent him to prophesy, and stood in the court of Yahweh’s temple and said to all the people, “This is what Yahweh Almighty, the God of Israel, says: ‘Listen!
-I am going to bring on this city and the villages around it every disaster I pronounced against them, because they were stiff-necked and would not listen to my words.’ ”
+People: Jeremiah then came from Topheth, where Yahweh had sent him to prophesy, and stood in the court of Yahweh’s house and said to all the people, “This is what Yahweh of armies, the Elohim of Israel, says: ‘Behold, I am going to bring on this city and the villages around it every evil I spoke against them, because they were stiff-necked and would not listen to my words.’ ”

 Leader: We are all stiff-necked apart from God’s grace, and we who are believers welcome the deepest and most challenging questions from abortion supporters, in the prayer that they are seeking the same grace in the midst of their broken lives.

-People: Jeremiah also said, “See, I am setting before you the way of life and the way of death.”
-And Moses says, “Now choose life.”
-So listen to the words of Jeremiah spoken to King Zedekiah, “This is what Yahweh says: Do what is just and right.
-Rescue from the hand of his oppressor the one who has been robbed.
-Do no wrong or violence to the alien, the fatherless or the widow, and do not shed innocent blood.”
+People: Jeremiah also says, “Behold, I am setting before your faces the way of life and the way of death.”
+And Moses says, “Choose life.”
+So listen to the words of Jeremiah spoken to King Zedekiah: “This is what Yahweh says: Do justice and righteousness.
+Snatch away the one who has been robbed, from the hand of his oppressor.
+Do no violence, do not oppress the sojourner, the orphan or the widow, and do not pour out innocent blood.”

 Leader: Jeremiah promised peace for Judah if King Zedekiah were to obey.
 The same promise is before us today, if we as a nation, beginning with our leaders, would turn away from the slaughter of unborn human children.
 Forgiveness is offered to all who seek it, and it is complete in its healing of past sorrow and guilt for those who dare to believe.

 People: We say to all who would listen:

 - You have the power to choose life, if you dare to believe it and ask God for it.

 - If you do not have this power, what power and choice do you have?